 Choose a Data Transfer System that Optimizes Integration Platforms

-In order for data transfer to be successful with an integration platform, a company will need a modern data transfer platform that ensures consistent management, monitoring, and security of critical data flows.
+In order for data transfer to be successful with an integration platform, a company will need a modern data transfer solution that ensures consistent management, monitoring and security of critical data flows.

-Thru: A Unified API-Led Approach to Enterprise Data Transfer
+A Unified API-First Approach to Enterprise Data Transfer

-Thru’s platform with Managed File Transfer as a Service (MFTaaS) solution set provides a cloud-based data transfer solution that easily integrates with integration platforms as a service (iPaaS) via MFT Connectors for Boomi and MuleSoft.
-Thru’s iPaaS connectors enable enterprises to instantly map data transfer workflows to integration platforms, removing any need for custom coding or scripting and adds powerful features like encryption for all transfers, management of endpoints and monitoring to track all activity.
+Thru’s managed file transfer as a service (MFTaaS) provides a cloud-based data transfer solution that easily integrates with integration platforms via APIs or native MFT connectors for Boomi and MuleSoft.
+Thru’s iPaaS connectors enable enterprises to instantly map data transfer workflows to integration platforms, removing any need for custom coding or scripting, and add powerful features such as encryption for all transfers, management of endpoints and monitoring to track all activity.

-Companies get several powerful features when managing data transfers with Thru rather than legacy data transfer systems:
+Companies get several powerful features when managing file transfers with Thru rather than legacy data transfer systems:

 - “Point-and-click” flow creation – Users can easily create data transfer workflows and label according to business use cases.
 These workflows can then be reused for other use cases, enabling fast business process creation.
 No need for coding or scripting.

-- Self-service onboarding – Partners don’t need to be manually configured by the enterprise thanks to a self-service portal in Thru.
-Users can log in and view workflows they are subscribed to and set up their own endpoints, making B2B integration with the enterprise loosely coupled and onboarding/changes more efficient.
+- Streamlined partner onboarding – Users can log in to a web-based interface to set up flows and add endpoints of partners, making B2B integration with the enterprise loosely coupled and onboarding/changes more efficient.

 - Alerts – Be notified of events such as endpoint inactivity, source connection errors and certificate expiration.

-- Error handling – If an error occurs during transit, Thru will automatically retry pushing or pulling files once the connection is recovered.
+- Error handling – If an error occurs during transit, Thru automatically retries pushing or pulling files once the connection is recovered.

-- Persistent storage – Files can be persistent in the Thru platform (based off the retention/archival settings that have been set), allowing for the use of a replay system.
+- Persistent storage – Files can be persistent in the Thru service (based off the retention/archival settings that have been set), allowing for the use of a replay system.

 - Monitoring – Admins can monitor the status of file deliveries and also dig into the status of all deliveries via web-based dashboards.

-To see how Thru enables enterprises to efficiently transfer and manage high volume data transfers, read the white paper Managed File Transfer for the Extended Enterprise.
+To learn how enterprises can efficiently transfer and manage high volume data transfers, read the white paper Managed File Transfer for the Extended Enterprise »